Category Archives: 1946 Films

 The character of Alicia is worth a study.
 Well known for his lady issues, did Hitchcock hint at her being an oversexed, boozy, nymphomaniac?

-Personally, I did not think the character was written sympathetically, though to be fair she is headstrong and loyal in the face of adversity.
 She parties hard, drives at 65 miles per hour while intoxicated, and falls into bed with more than one man.
 It is also implied that she has a history of being promiscuous.

 Made in 1946, this must have been controversial during that period.
 The sexual revolution was still decades away.

-Notorious also features one of the most sinister female characters in Hitchcock history in the likes of Madame Sebastian (Leopoldine Konstantin).
-The woman is evil personified and her actions are reprehensible.
-She is arguably the mastermind behind all of the dirty deeds as well as a fan of slow, painful death by poisoning.
+Notorious also features one of Hitchcock’s most sinister female characters: Madame Sebastian (Leopoldine Konstantin).
+The woman is evil personified, and her actions are reprehensible.
+She is arguably the mastermind behind all of the dirty deeds and a fan of slow, painful death by poisoning.

-My favorite scene is without a doubt the wine cellar scene.
+My favorite scene is, without a doubt, the wine cellar scene.
 To me, it epitomizes good, old-fashioned suspense and edge-of-your-seat entertainment.

-A cat-and-mouse game involving a secret rendezvous, a smashed bottle, a key, champagne, and the great reveal enraptures this scene, which goes on for quite some time and is the climax of the film.
+A cat-and-mouse game involving a secret rendezvous, a smashed bottle, a key, champagne, and the grand reveal enraptures this scene, which goes on for quite some time and is the climax.

-Perhaps Notorious is not quite as great a film as Vertigo, Psycho, or The Birds, but is a top-notch adventure/thriller in its own right, that ought to be watched and given its due respect.
+Perhaps Notorious is not quite as great a film as Vertigo (1958), Psycho (1960), or The Birds (1963), but it is a top-notch adventure/thriller that ought to be watched and respected.

 Oscar Nominations: Best Supporting Actor- Claude Rains, Best Original Screenplay